-The mute control line is available on pads 234 and 231 ("RX GATE OUT") for control of external circuitry.
-A high (9V) indicates that the audio is disabled and a low (0V) indicates that a signal above the mute threshold level is being received.
+The mute control line is available on pad 234 ("RX GATE OUT") for control of external circuitry.
+A high (9V) on pad 234 indicates that the audio is disabled and a low (0V) indicates that a signal above the mute threshold level is being received.

 The audio can also be disabled using the "RX-DISABLE" inputs, pads 225 or 228, having connected the "RX-DISABLE" link between pins 1 & 2 of PL260.
 An adjustable time delay (RV220) is provided on these lines.
-In order to disable the audio, either pad must be pulled to 0V.
+In order to disable the audio, either pad must be pulled to 0V (refer to Section 1.4 in Part G).

-An undedicated relay is provided (RL210) for transmitter keying or other functions and this can be operated from the mute line by linking pins 1 & 2 of PL270.
+An undedicated relay is provided (RL210) for transmitter keying or other functions and this can be operated from the mute line by linking PL270.